edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 ## Omar notes' on Motor Current Signature Analysis (MCSA)

-These are my notes on the project, trying to analyze and breif what have been done in the past and what we need to do in the future.
+These are my notes on the project, trying to analyze and brief what have been done in the past and what we need to do in the future.

 ### Current Status of the project: